l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/gimp.png" width="80%" height="80%">

 After playing with it a bit I noticed that the network classified numbers better if they were drawn below (0,5), also it has the tendency to mark 8's as 5's for some reason.
-That's all for this post and I hope you find this topic interesting
+That's it for this post and I hope you find this topic interesting.
-(Here's the file with the 93.2% accuracy weights and biases data: INSERT_URL)
+(Get the tuned weights and biases [here](https://raw.githubusercontent.com/l1g4v/l1g4v.github.io/master/images/2023-01-09-multilayer-perceptrons-and-deep-learning/network.mat)).